Here’s Our List of the Top Free Closed Captioning Software for Accurate, Fast Captions

 A good captioning tool does more than basic transcription.
 It syncs text with audio, supports multiple languages, and lets you edit captions directly within the platform.
 When used effectively, captioning software enhances accessibility and helps your videos reach wider audiences.

-Top 6 Free Closed Captioning Tools
+Top 7 Free Closed Captioning Software for Content Creators

-- Aegisub / Subtitle Edit (open source)
+- Aegisub / Subtitle Edit (open source): Manual subtitle creation

 1. Klap